AmeliaG23/MyDrive/README.md

 5. **User Interface**

+   - Only displays first journey score after the user has **recorded over 400 miles in the last 60 days**.
-   - Displays journeys and scores using tabbed navigation.
+   - Displays journeys and scores.
    - Includes a doughnut chart to visualize 30-day average scores.
    - Modal popups show discount information and reference codes.

-6. **QA & Testing**
+6. **Testing**
    - Functional and unit tests using **Jest**.
-   - Mocks sensor and location APIs for reliable automated testing.

 ---